ReproNim/simple_workflow/README.md

 #### Setup the environment.

 This will setup a complete environment within a directory called simple_workflow.
 It will not add anything to your existing environment.

+Note: Because of some limitations with the underlying packages, it may determine that your current working directory path is too long and will ask you to move to a shorter directory path.

 ```bash
 bash Simple_Prep.sh
 ```